 Hanging Garden Trail

 This trail is considered one of Page’s hidden gems since it is less popular than many of the other canyon trails nearby.
 Despite this, it is just as beautiful.
-At the end of the trail, you are greeted with a lush garden, almost like a desert oasis.
+At the trail’s end, you are greeted with a lush garden, almost like a desert oasis.